-A masters degree may be obtained by both men and women in the Division of Physical Education; selection of subject matter to be chosen from both the men's and women's divisions with the approval of the major professor.
+A bachelor's and a master's degree may be obtained by both men and women in the Division of Physical Education, selection of the subject matter to be chosen from both the men's and women's divisions with the approval of the major professor.

-Women wishing to major for a Bachelor of Arts degree in Health and Physical Education must have the approval of the divisional staff.
-Approval will be based on the student's teaching possibilities, success in physical education work taken in the General College, tests for Professional College level, and health.
-There is no major offered for the Bachelor of Arts degree for men.
+Undergraduates majoring in Health and Physical Education must have the approval of the divisional staff.
+Approval will be based on the student's teaching possibilities, success in physical education work taken in the General College, tests for Professional College, and health.

-Women majoring in Health and Physical Education must have credit in or be able to pass an examination in the following Health and Physical Education courses: 2, 12, 13b, 14, 15, 16, 30a, b, c, 45a, b, c, 46a, b, 47, before entering the Professional College or must take such courses in the first year of professional work for no credit.
+Women majoring in Health and Physical Education must, before entering the Professional College, have credit in or be able to pass an examination in the following Health and Physical Education courses: 2, 12, 13, 14, 15, 16, 30a, b, c, 45a, b, c, 46a, b, 47, or must take such courses in the first year of professional work for no credit.
 Participation in many of the above activities can be had through membership in the Women's Athletic Association.